Abbykus/microPy-IDE/README.md

   - Delete target directory.

 ## DEPENDENCIES
-As a prerequisite, the host PC must have Python 3.x and PIP3 installed.
+As a prerequisite, the host PC must have at least Python 3.6 and PIP3 installed.
 Your OS likely has Python 3.x installed.
 If not please google for installation on your OS.
+If the version of Python is lower than 3.6 please consider upgrading to the latest release.

 ### Install PIP3